2023 Most Popular Psychology Bachelor's Degree Schools in New Jersey

 Check out the psychology bachelor's degree programs at these schools if you want to attend one of the most popular in New Jersey.

-Our 2023 rankings named Rowan University the most popular school in New Jersey for psychology students working on their bachelor’s degree.
-Located in the large suburb of Glassboro, Rowan is a public school with a large student population.
+Our analysis found Rowan University to be the most popular school for psychology students who want to pursue a bachelor’s degree in New Jersey.
+Located in the suburb of Glassboro, Rowan is a public school with a fairly large student population.

 Women make up 76% of the psychology majors at the school.

-Out of the 26 schools in New Jersey that were part of this year’s ranking, Rutgers University - New Brunswick landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Rutgers University - New Brunswick is a great place for psychology students working on their bachelor’s degree.
 Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 Of the 474 students majoring in psychology at Rutgers New Brunswick, 21% are male and 79% are female.